Link groups of 4-manifolds: A presentation of nilpotent quotients

 \section{A presentation of nilpotent quotients}

-The purpose of this section is to describe a presentation of the quotients ${\pi}/{\pi}^q$ of a group ${\pi}$ by the terms of its lower central series, given generators of the first and second homology of ${\pi}$.
-This technique is well-known (see also \cite{K}), and it will be used often in the paper.
+The purpose of this section is to describe a presentation of the quotients ${\pi}/{\pi}^q$ of a group ${\pi}$ by the terms of its lower central series, in terms of generators of the first and second homology of ${\pi}$.
+This technique is well-known (see also \cite{K}), and it will be used often throughout the paper.
 The lower central series of a group $\pi$ is defined inductively by ${\pi}^1={\pi}$, ${\pi}^2=[{\pi},{\pi}], \ldots,{\pi}^q=[{\pi},{\pi}^{q-1}]$.